 I determine a student's level of proficiency and knowledge, then find the correct level of music book to use.
 I generally use the Faber Piano Adventures or the Alfred series of books with my students.

-I have a Bachelor or Music degee, Magna Cum Laude, in Piano.
+I have a Bachelor or Music degee, Magna Cum Laude, in Piano and organ.

 I have been playing piano and organ at church since I was 14.
 A parishoner asked me if I could teach their daughter to play piano.
 It all started with that first student.
 I was a middle school band and choir teacher right out of college.

 I have had all ages of children and adults, including special needs children.
-I have students from 5 years of age to 89, and an ADHD student who is doing great.
+I have students from 5 years of age to 89, and an ADHD student who did great.

-My ADHD student played a duet with me at church a few months ago.
-He is doing better than his parents thought possible.
+My ADHD student played a duet with me at church a while ago.
+He did better than his parents thought possible.

 I also contract teach at a Dayton area music studio.
 I like to accompany vocal students at their recitals, and I also play some duets with my students at their piano recitals.